BSN-Spartan/DID-Contract/README.md

 ## Overview

 * The DID cannot perform real-name authentication.
-You can implement real-name authentication function in the business system, and then bind the user in the system to the DID.
+However, you can implement real-name authentication function in the business system and then bind the user in the system to the DID.

 * If the same sender calls the "Create DID" function multiple times, the smart contract will generate multiple different DIDs.
 If you need to ensure that each user has only one DID, you can logically determine whether this sender has been bound to a DID in the business system.